Implementation of Technology in Education

 References

-This post is brought to you by your padawan blogger, Daniel Liestman, a graduate student in the University of St. Francis’ (Joliet, IL) MS in Training and Development program.
+This post is provided by guest blogger, Debra Eungard, a graduate student at the University of St. Francis in Joliet, MS in Training and Development program.

 Reference:

-This post is provided by guest blogger, Brianna Richardson, graduate student at the University of St. Francis in Joliet, MS in Training and Development program.
+This post is provided by guest blogger, Kelly Andrzejczak, graduate student University of St. Francis, MS Training and Development program.

 Reference